 Cataract development.
 As with other antioxidant nutrients, the blood level of beta-carotene may be linked to the incidence of cataracts.
 In one study conducted by Paul Jacques and others, participants with low serum carotene levels had more than 51⁄2 times the risk of developing cataracts as the group with high levels.
+Interestingly, however, the lens of the eye does not contain much beta-carotene.
+Therefore, the nutrient may be helping to ward off cataracts by decreasing the level of oxidation throughout the body.
+In the source of the series of the series of the series of the nutrient may be helping to ward off cataracts by decreasing the level of oxidation throughout the body.

 Gastric ulcers.
 It seems that free radical activity may even play a role in gastric ulcers.
 In one animal study, beta-carotene reduced both the number and the severity of gastric ulcers only 30 minutes after it was injected into the body.
-By measuring the activity levels of antioxidant enzymes, the researchers concluded that the gastric ulcer produced free radicals and that beta-carotene's "Scavenger" properties were involved in its cytoprotective effects.
+By measuring the activity levels of antioxidant enzymes, the researchers concluded that the gastric ulcer produced free radicals and that beta-carotene's "scavenger" properties were involved in its cytoprotective effects.24